hnezado/ToEatOrNotToEat/README.md

 # Introduction
 ---
 This is my very first project as a Full Stack Developer.
-It was made for the Front-end module of the Remote bootcamp in Ironhack just within 5 days.
+It was made for the Front-end module of the Ironhack Remote bootcamp in just 5 days.

 # The game
 ---

-The goal of the game is about surviving into the wild.
-To keep you alive you need to keep to line your hunger and thirst.
+The goal of the game is to survive in the wild.
+To stay alive you need to keep in line your hunger and thirst.
 If one of the stats reaches 0, you die.
-There is quite a bit of randomness behindscenes so good luck 😁
+There is quite a bit of randomness behind the scenes so good luck 😁

 To play you only need to move and click the cursor. ![mouse-image](https://i.ibb.co/NLsFS8T/1994612.png)